 You can upgrade the BIOS of your mainboard by using a "Flash Memory Writer" (FMW) utility.
-This utility can be downloaded from the factory's BBS(Consult your system vendor for the phone #).
+This utility can be downloaded from Tyan's BBS (Consult your system vendor for the phone #) or web site.
 The system BIOS is stored on a 'flash' EPROM ROM chip on the mainboard which can be erased and reprogrammed by the FMW.
 The following three files make up the FMW.

-AWDFLASH.EXE AMIFLASH.COM The Flash Memory Writer utility for Award to Award upgrade.
-The Flash Memory Writer utility for AMI to AMI upgrade.
+AWDFLASH.EXE -The Flash Memory Writer utility for

+Award to Award upgrade.

+AMIFLASH.COM -The Flash Memory Writer utility for

+AMI to AMI upgrade.

 README -A text file of instructions

-S72AWXX.BIN -XX-A 2-digit version number.
+S71AWXX.BIN -XX-A 2-digit version number.

-The Flash memory writer records (or 'programs') a new BIOS onto the flash memory chip.
+Flash memory writer records (or 'programs') a new BIOS onto the flash memory chip.
 You cannot upgrade an Award BIOS to a AMI BIOS or a AMI BIOS to an Award BIOS.